User Interface

 A calculator app's UI: number buttons, operation buttons, display screen, clear button.
 The layout determines whether it's easy or hard to use.

 Users judge software by its interface.
-Powerful features are worthless if users can't find or understand them.
+Powerful features are worthless if users cannot find or understand them.
+Studies show that every dollar invested in UI design returns up to $100 in improved user productivity and satisfaction.

 UI (what it looks like) is not the same as UX (how it feels to use).
 A beautiful UI can still be frustrating to use.